tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 - NEW: Showing gizmos is now an option specified on the panel
 - NEW: Sprite inner rects will now be preserved on re-import
 - FIX: Disabled widgets should no longer remain visible in play mode
+- NEW: UICamera.lastHit will always contain the last RaycastHit made prior to sending OnClick, OnHover, and other events.

 1.08
 - NEW: Added support for multi-touch